-We know that gender is determined by the chromosomes carried by the sperm.
-While a woman’s egg will contribute an X chromosome to the fertilized embryo, the sperm may contribute an X or a Y. The presence of the Y will create a male baby (XY), while two X’s will produce a girl (XX).
+The gender of an embryo is determined by the chromosomes carried by the sperm.
+A sperm can carry either the X or the Y chromosome.
+The woman’s egg only contributes the X chromosome to the fertilized embryo.
+The presence of the Y chromosome in the sperm will create a male baby (XY).
+Two X chromosomes – one X from the sperm and one X from the egg – will produce a girl baby (XX).

-Different techniques exist to assist in this selection.
-One is Sperm Sorting, however this technique is not practiced at New Hope Fertility Center.
-Sperm Sorting involves separating individual sperm based on their weight.
-We understand that sperm carrying X chromosomes has a predictably different weight than sperm bearing a Y chromosome.
-Thus, technicians may be able to separate out the desired sperm for combination with the hope of creating an embryo of a specific gender.
-This method is not 100% accurate and thus is not practiced here at New Hope.
+Sperm Sorting is a process that involves separating individual sperm based on their weight.
+Weights between X and Y bearing sperm are predictably different.
+Fertility Lab technicians may be able to separate out the desired sperm and combine several with the hope of creating an embryo of a specific gender.
+This method is not 100 percent accurate and is not practiced at New Hope Fertility Center.